juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 "Now, we are going to use most of these gates together to create an addition circuit called the 'Full Adder'."

-Two XORs, two ANDs and one OR gate arranged themselves before Shuri, and lines started to move from connection point to connection point, creating an elaborate yet easy to understand circuit (for Shuri).
+Two XORs, two ANDs and one OR gate arranged themselves before Shuri, and lines started to move from connection point to connection point, creating an elaborate yet easy-to-understand circuit (for Shuri).

-"As you can see, we have three input lines, and two output lines.
-You have the inputs B and C that are binary digits and the Cin, which is the carry-over input from the addition of the previous digit.
+"As you can see, we have three input lines and two output lines.
+You have the inputs B and C which are binary digits and the Cin, which is the carry-over input from the addition of the previous digit.
 The outputs are the summation, and the carry-over output for the next digital addition."

 "Would you like to try drawing the truth table for this one?"
 Sect Leader Larks challenged.